telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-allowed-types.md

 ## TypeRestored Event

-The retrieve each type that is present in the saved layout, you can utilize the `TypeRestored` event.
-You can inspect both the type and its assembly, and decide if the PersistenceFramework will allow its instantiation, by adding it to the AllowedTypes collection.
+To retrieve each type that is present in the saved layout, you can utilize the `TypeRestored` event.
+You can inspect both the type and its assembly, and decide whether to allow the PersistenceFramework to instantiate it, by adding it to the AllowedTypes collection.
 The event arguments are of the type of `TypeRestoredEventArgs` and provide the following API:

 * `Type`&mdash;Provides the type that is restored.
 * `AssemblyQualifiedName`&mdash;Provides the type's assembly name.